George's girlfriend asks what he truly thinks of her — and he tells her. Meanwhile Elaine volunteers for an IRS audit.

 JERRYCome up - Ah, there he is, the man himself, George Louis Costanza.
 Here I am about to go

-GEORGEMy whole life has been a complete waste of time, <chuckle>
+GEORGEMy whole life has been a complete waste of time, <chuckle> Tell the truth That's all.
+Just tell the truth

 JERRYAnd there's so much more to go.